-PARIS (AP) The drought could soon be over for French riders at their home race.
+PARIS (AP) Maybe the drought will be over soon for French riders at the Tour de France.

-It has been 32 years since the last one of them, Bernard Hinault, won the last of his five Tour de France titles on the Champs Elysees back in 1985.
+It is 32 years since the Tour had a home winner, when Bernard Hinault won the last of his five titles back in 1985.

-Hinault's fifth crown put an end to a glorious era for French cycling, a period (1975-85) during which the home nation won nine Tour titles out of 11.
+He didn't know it then but Hinault's fifth crown brought an end to a glorious era in French cycling, a period when the home nation won nine Tour titles out of 11.

-With his bold temper and cold-blooded attitude, fan favorite Romain Bardet embodies the renewal of French cycling.
-Bardet secured a second consecutive podium finish at the Tour on Sunday, ending his summer odyssey across France in third place, 2 minutes and 20 seconds behind four-time champion Chris Froome.
+Fan favorite Romain Bardet embodies the revival of French cycling and secured a second consecutive podium finish at the Tour on Sunday, claiming third place, 2 minutes and 20 seconds behind four-time champion Chris Froome.

 ''I'm pretty excited about the future,'' Bardet said.

-Froome, who is six years older than Bardet, still has the upper hand in time trials, but the British rider has lost the ability of dropping his rivals with ease at altitude, like he did in 2013 and 2015.
+Froome, who is six years older than Bardet, still has the upper hand in time trials, but has lost the ability to drop rivals with ease at altitude, like he did in 2013 and 2015.

 Bardet was quicker than Froome in mountain stages this year and dropped him in the steep climb to Peyragudes in the Pyrenees.
-But he needs to hone his skills in the race against the clock, a discipline he neglected a bit, if he is to compete for the overall win next year.
+He needs to hone his skills in the race against the clock, a discipline he neglected, if he is to compete for the title.

-Bardet will have another weapon of choice in his bid to dethrone Froome: his AG2R La Mondiale team, which has emerged as the second most potent team behind Froome's Sky.
+Bardet will also have some help in his bid to dethrone Froome, with his AG2R La Mondiale team emerging as the second strongest behind Froome's Sky.

-In the Massif Central and in the Alps, Bardet's teammates took their responsibilities as they tried to unsettle Froome.
-They almost succeeded on the road to the Puy-en-Velay when they set a high tempo that provoked splits in the peloton.
-Froome, who also had a mechanical problem on his bike that day, was dropped but ultimately made the junction after Bardet failed to join forces with other contenders including Rigoberto Uran, who placed second overall, and Fabio Aru.
+In the Massif Central and in the Alps, Bardet's teammates took their responsibilities seriously as they tried to unsettle Froome.
+They almost succeeded on the road to the Puy-en-Velay when they set a high tempo that split the peloton.
+Froome, who also had a mechanical problem with his bike that day, scrambled to bridge the gap.

-In the alpine stage leading to the summit of the Izoard pass, AG2R riders again rode at the front until Bardet attacked Froome on the last huge climb of this Tour.
+In the alpine stage leading to the summit of the Izoard pass, AG2R riders again rode at the front, setting Bardet up to attack Froome on the last big climb of this Tour.

-Another Frenchman to watch in future is 25-year-old Warren Barguil, a rider with a fiery character and big potential.
+Another Frenchman to watch is 25-year-old Warren Barguil, a rider with a fiery character and lots of potential.

-It was an even more impressive feat considering he fractured his pelvis in a crash in April and was struck by a car on a training ride last year, fracturing his wrist.
+The feat was even more impressive considering he fractured his pelvis in a crash in April, and broke his wrist last year when he was hit by a car on a training ride.